irvinsamrodriguezeripol25-dev/Portfolio-2-Conditionals/README.md

 #Personal Mood Checker

-### (I created this program ometimes do not notice how they feel throughout the day.
+### (I created this program sometimes do not notice how they feel throughout the day.
 ### This program helps to quickly identify their mood and receive simple feedback or
 ### encouragement based on their mood rating.)
 ### (I named this checker Mood Sense and has a AI assitant called Moodi.)